'Several people hit': Shooting at Copenhagen shopping mall

 "One person has been arrested in connection with the shooting at Fields.
 We currently are not able to say more about the person concerned," Copenhagen police tweeted.
 "We have a massive presence at Fields and are working on getting an overview."

-The shopping center is on the outskirts of Copenhagen just across from a subway line that connects the city center with the international airport.
+The shopping center is on the outskirts of Copenhagen, just across from a subway line that connects the city centre with the international airport.
 A major highway also runs adjacent to Fields, which opened in 2004.

 Shortly after the shooting, the royal palace said a reception with Crown Prince Frederik connected to the Tour de France cycling race had been cancelled.
 The first three stages of the race were held in Denmark this year.
 The reception was due to be held on the royal yacht that is moored in Soenderborg, the town where the third stage ended.